fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'system1' 'has input signal' 'in1'
         - 'system1' 'has output signal' 'out1'
     - formalized premise:
-        - 'in1' is an instance of 'Sprung'
+        - 'in1' is a secondary instance of 'Sprung'
     - formalized assertion:
-        - 'out1' is an instance of 'Sprungantwort'
+        - 'out1' is a secondary instance of 'Sprungantwort'

 - // snippet(81)
 - There is a class: 'Gleichgewichtszustand'